Jambulat Sarsenov: Professional activity

-As a Member of the WPC Executive Committee, he takes part in the development of integration and energy dialogue between Kazakhstan and the world energy community.
+As a member of the WPC Executive Committee, he takes part in the development of integration and energy dialogue between Kazakhstan and the world energy community.

-Sarsenov took part in the development of boxing in Kazakhstan and led the development of the new Charter and structure of the Kazakhstan Boxing Federation to bring it to conformity with the AIBA requirements (2008).
+Sarsenov took part in the development of boxing in Kazakhstan and led the development of the new charter and structure of the Kazakhstan Boxing Federation to bring it to conformity with the AIBA requirements (2008).

-As Vice President for International Relations of the Kazakhstan Boxing Federation, he was the first in the AIBA history who signed the WSB franchise agreement between the WSB LLC and the Kazakhstan Boxing Federation on January 27, 2010 in Xiamen, China.
+As Vice President for International Relations of the Kazakhstan Boxing Federation, he was the first in the AIBA history who signed the WSB franchise agreement between the WSB LLC and the Kazakhstan Boxing Federation on January 27, 2010, in Xiamen, China.

-As Co-Chairman of the Kazakh-Hungarian Business Council (KHBC), which regularly conducts special events for the business circles of both countries, he is involved in the development of the trade and economic cooperation.
-In December 2015, he was appointed Honorary Consul of Hungary in the Republic of Kazakhstan and later was awarded the Hungarian Order of Merit.
+As Co-chairman of the Kazakh-Hungarian Business Council (KHBC), which regularly conducts special events for the business circles of both countries, he is involved in the development of the trade and economic cooperation.
+The appointment of Jambulat Sarsenov as the Honorary Consul of Hungary in the Republic of Kazakhstan is a sign of high trust from the Government of Hungary, emphasizing the interest of Hungarian citizens in promoting their ideas and initiatives in Kazakhstan.
+In November 2017, he was awarded the Hungarian Order of Merit for his contribution to the development of Hungarian-Kazakh economic and trade relations, the promotion of Hungarian business interests, and the preservation of cultural and historical ties between the countries.

 Being a founder of MEDIKER medical network, he participates in the development of private medicine in Kazakhstan.
-The company’s subsidiary “Mediker Industrial Medicine” that provides medical services at production facilities became a winner of the “Altyn Sapa” Award of the President of the Republic of Kazakhstan, which was one of the most important events in the company’s activity.
+The company’s subsidiary “Mediker Industrial Medicine” that provides medical services at production facilities became a winner of the “Altyn Sapa” Award of the President of the Republic of Kazakhstan, which was one of the most important achievements in the company’s activity.
 The company also became an official partner and exclusive provider of medical services at the international specialized exhibition EXPO 2017 in Astana.

-As a result of the meeting of the Kazakhstan Federation of Sports Medicine, which was held on April 24, 2018, Sarsenov was appointed President of the Federation.
+As a member of the Executive Committee of WPC Energy and a representative of the Kazakh National Committee (KNC) of WPC Energy, Jambulat Sarsenov participated in the organization and conduct of one of the largest global industry events — the World Petroleum Congress, held in December 2021 in Houston, USA.
+The Kazakhstan Ministerial Session, organized by the Ministry of Energy of the Republic of Kazakhstan and the KNC within the framework of this Congress, attracted the attention of not only the heads of industry ministries but also the entire international expert community.
+Moreover, at this Congress, Kazakhstan was granted the right to host the WPC Youth Forum in 2022.

 He speaks Kazakh, Russian and English.